About this Page

-CORMAC is a CMS contractor.
-CORMAC sends informational messages related to hospice reconsideration issues on a quarterly basis.
-Their latest outreach communication can be found in the Download section of this page.
-If you want to receive CORMAC’s quarterly emails, then add or update the email addresses to which these messages are sent by emailing to: QRPHelp@swingtech.com and be sure to include your facility name and CMS Certification Number (CCN) along with any requested updates.
+Swingtech is a CMS contractor.
+Swingtech sends informational messages related to hospice reconsideration issues on a quarterly basis.
+Their latest outreach communication can be found in the Downloads section of this page.
+If you want to receive Swingtech’s quarterly emails, add or update the email addresses to which these messages are sent by emailing QRPHelp@swingtech.com and including your facility name and CCN along with any requested updates.

 For More Information

 For additional assistance, hospices may submit questions related to the reconsideration request to: HospiceQRPReconsiderations@cms.hhs.gov.